geekygirlsarah/talk-intro_to_hacking_raspberry_pi/readme.md

 2015-10-?? | Missouri, Iowa, Nebraska, Kansas Women in Computing conference (MINK WIC)

 ##Contact
 I'd love to answer any questions you have about my session.
-The easiest method to contact me is by Twitter: [@geekygirlsarah](https://www.twitter.com/geekygirlsarah) My email is on the last slide (not posted here to prevent spam)
+The easiest method to contact me is by Twitter: [@geekygirlsarah](https://www.twitter.com/geekygirlsarah).
+My email is on the last slide (not posted here to prevent spam).